 We like going to Hand and Stone.
 They have several locations across the country.
 They also have a membership program where you pay each month at a more affordable price.
 You earn points for purchases that you can redeem for add-ons to your massage (like the hot stones).

-If you’re really struggling with managing your stress and have tried other ways to manage stress, you may consider adding some supplements in to your routine.
+If you’re really struggling with managing your stress, you may consider adding some supplements in to your routine.

-Adaptogens, like Ashwagandha, Rhodiola Rosea, and Holy Basil, are herbs that are known to lower the stress hormone, Cortisol, and help the body regulate its stress response.
+Adaptogens, like Ashwagandha, Rhodiola Rosea, and Holy Basil, are herbs that are known to lower the stress hormone, cortisol.
+They also help the body regulate its stress response.
 I’ve been taking this Adrenal Health supplement from Gaia Herbs, which contains several adaptogenic herbs, and I can tell a big difference!
-I definitely feel stressed at times still, but when I take this I feel like I can manage my stress better, and it doesn’t consume me.
+I definitely feel stressed at times still, but when I take this, I can manage my stress better, and it doesn’t consume me.
 I feel much more relaxed and ready to handle the situation in a controlled way.
 Adrenal Health is a safe product made of natural ingredients – organic herbs, including, Holy Basil, Schisandra Berry, and Ashwagandha Root, water, vegetable glycerin, olive oil, and vegetable cellulose (for the capsule).
 It’s also gluten-free and vegan.

 It supports the adrenal glands, which release stress-hormones.
 When you’re chronically stressed, your adrenal glands can become overworked, and you may develop adrenal fatigue.
-When you experience adrenal fatigue, your immune system is lowered and you can experience major fatigue.
+When you experience adrenal fatigue, your immune system is lowered and you can experience major fatigue (hence the name “adrenal FATIGUE”).
 I’ve dealt with this, and it’s no fun!
 Supporting my adrenals and managing my stress has helped so much!

-Another supplement I’ve taken and you may want to consider taking if you’re experiencing stress, is Natural Calm.
+Another supplement to consider taking if you’re experiencing stress, is Natural Calm.
 This, like Epsom Salt, is made of magnesium.
-However this is made of a different form of magnesium – magnesium citrate.
+But this is made of a different form of magnesium – magnesium citrate.
 This form is one that is easily absorbed by the digestive system.
 It is great for helping to relax your body.
 I love adding this raspberry-lemon flavor mixed into my water!

 7. Schedule It and Forget It

-What stresses me out the most is when I have so many things to do and don’t seem to have enough time to get them done – whether it’s deadlines at school or to-do’s I set for myself to get done each month or week. #enneagramtype1
+What stresses me out the most is when I have SO many things to do!
+I don’t seem to have enough time to get them done.
+It could be deadlines at school or to-do’s I set for myself to get done each month or week. #enneagramtype1

 So, one thing that has helped me to not get so stressed over my to-do list is to schedule it and forget it.